webbrandon/Surface-Boot-Themes/README.md

 6. Make the Windows title and icon for Windows launch.

-    Open `/etc/grub.d/25_custom` and you will see the following:
+    If you have run `boot-repair`, open `/etc/grub.d/25_custom` and you will see the following:
     ```
     menuentry "Windows UEFI bkpbootmgfw.efi" {
       search --fs-uuid --no-floppy --set=root BE36-A896